reframejs/reframe/readme.md

   we envision a future where frameworks share many libraries for a more vibrant and robust JavaScript ecosystem.

 Reframe's vision is to develop a Zero-LOC framework that is as feature-rich as Ruby on Rails.
-Sounds exciting to you?
-[We are looking for co-maintainers](/contributing.md).